ni/semi-test-library-dotnet/docs/UserGuide/MultiplexedConnectionSupport.md

 Use the Pin Map Editor to configure the following:

-1. **Add the measurement instrument** (for example, DMM or DC Power instrument).
+1. **Add the measurement instrument** (for example, a DMM or a DC Power instrument).
-2. **Add a Multiplexer instrument** and set the **Multiplexer Type** field to match the type identifier used in your code when calling `GetSwitchNames` and `SetSwitchSession`.
+2. **Add a multiplexer instrument**.
+3. **Set the Multiplexer Type field** to match the type identifier that your code uses when your code calls `GetSwitchNames` and `SetSwitchSession`.
-3. **Define the DUT pins** used in the multiplexed connections.
+4. **Define the DUT pins** used in the multiplexed connections.
-4. **Add connections in the Connections table** to map each instrument channel to a DUT pin across sites.
-For each connection, specify:
+5. **Add connections in the Connections table** to map each instrument channel to a DUT pin across sites.
+For each connection, specify the following:
-   - **Pin**: The DUT pin being connected through the multiplexer
+   - **Pin**: The DUT pin that is connected through the multiplexer.
-   - **Site**: The site number for this connection
+   - **Site**: The site number for this connection.
-   - **Instrument** and **Channel**: The instrument channel being routed
+   - **Instrument** and **Channel**: The instrument channel that is routed.
-   - **Multiplexer**: The multiplexer used for routing
+   - **Multiplexer**: The multiplexer used for routing.
-   - **Route**: The relay configuration or route name to apply for this pin-site combination
+   - **Route**: The relay configuration or route name to apply for this pin-site combination.

 ### Example Pin Map: NIGenericMultiplexer with Relay Configurations

-The following example illustrates one shared DMM channel routed to pin `VCC` across four sites using an `NIGenericMultiplexer`.
-This configuration uses relay configurations to control routing:
+The following example illustrates one shared DMM channel that is routed to the `VCC` pin across four sites using an `NIGenericMultiplexer`.
+This configuration uses relay configurations to control routing.

 ```xml
 <Instruments>